-Regression (1) in the Panel A of Table VI shows that when CoBAR is relatively high, future BetaSpread is also high, controlling for lagged BetaSpread.
+Regression (1) in Panel A of Table 6 shows that when CoBAR is relatively high, future BetaSpread is also high, controlling for lagged BetaSpread.
 A one-standarddeviation increase in CoBAR forecasts an increase in BetaSpread of roughly 6% (of the average beta spread).
-Regression (2) shows that this is particular true when Leverage is also high.
-If beta-arbitrage bets were to contain the highest book-leverage quintile stocks, a one-standard deviation increase in CoBAR would increase BetaSpread by nearly 10%.
+Regression (2) shows that this is particularly true when Leverage is also high.
+If beta-arbitrage bets were to contain the highest book-leverage quintile stocks, a onestandard-deviation increase in CoBAR would increase BetaSpread by nearly 10%.

-These results are consistent with a positive feedback channel for the beta-arbitrage strategy that works through firm-level leverage.
-In terms of the economic magnitude of this positive feedback loop, we draw a comparison with the price momentum strategy.
-The formation-period spread for a standard price momentum bet in the post-1963 period is around 115%, while the momentum profit in the subsequent year is close to 12% (e.g., Lou and Polk, 2022).
-Put differently, if we attribute price momentum entirely to positive feedback trading, such trading increases the initial return spread by about 10% (12% divided by 115%) in the subsequent year, which is similar in magnitude to the positive feedback channel we document for beta arbitrage.
-Appendix Table A5 confirms that these results are robust to the same methodological variations as in Tables IV and V.
+These results are consistent with a positive-feedback channel for the beta-arbitrage strategy that works through firm-level leverage.
+In terms of the economic magnitude of this positive-feedback loop, we draw a comparison with the price momentum strategy.
+The formation-period spread for a standard price momentum bet in the post-1963 period is around 115%, whereas the momentum profit in the subsequent year is close to 12% (e.g., Lou and Polk 2022).
+Put differently, if we attribute price momentum entirely to positive-feedback trading, such trading increases the initial return spread by about 10% (12% divided by 115%) in the subsequent year, which is similar